byHWKX/qb-spawnselector-np/README.md

 and go to this event 'qb-spawn:client:setupSpawns'

-and replace it with tihs
+and replace it ALL with tihs
 ```
 RegisterNetEvent('qb-spawn:client:setupSpawns', function(cData, new, apps)
     if not new then